Julius Nyerere: Premiership of Tanganyika: 1961–1962

 On 9 December 1961, Tanganyika gained independence, an event marked by a ceremony at National Stadium.
 A law was soon presented to the Assembly that would restrict citizenship to indigenous Africans; Nyerere spoke out against the bill, comparing its racialism to the ideas of Adolf Hitler and Hendrik Verwoerd, and threatened to resign if it passed.
 Six weeks after independence, in January 1962 Nyerere resigned as prime minister, intent on focusing on restructuring TANU and trying to "work out our own pattern of democracy".
 Retreating to become a parliamentary back bencher, he appointed close political ally Rashidi Kawawa as the new prime minister.
 He toured the country, giving speeches in towns and villages in which he emphasised the need for self-reliance and hard work.
-In 1962, his alma mater at Edinburgh awarded Nyerere with a Honorary Degree of Doctor of Laws.
+In 1962, his alma mater at Edinburgh awarded Nyerere with an Honorary Degree of Doctor of Laws.

 During Tanganyika's first year of independence, its government focused largely on domestic problems.
 Under a government self-help programme, villagers were encouraged to devote a day's work a week to a community project, such as constructing roads, wells, schools, and clinics.
 A national youth service called Jeshi la Kujenga Taifa (JKT – "army to build the country") was created to encourage young people to engage in public works and paramilitary training.
 In February 1962, the government announced its desire to convert the pervasive system of freehold land ownership into a leasehold system, the latter of which was deemed to be a better reflection of traditional indigenous ideas about communal land ownership.
 Nyerere wrote an article, "Ujamaa" ("Familyhood") in which he explained and praised this policy; in this article he expressed many of his ideas about African socialism.
 For Nyerere, ujamaa could provide a "national ethic" that was distinct from the colonial era and would help to cement Tanganyika's independent course amid the Cold War.